Peter Booth, Baron Booth: Early life

 Booth was born in Houghton-le-Spring in the northeast of England, and lived there until attending the University of Essex where he took a bachelor's degree in government.

 Career

-He has been a volunteer for the Conservative Party all of his adult life, having first being Chairman of his university Conservative Association.
+He has been a volunteer for the Conservative Party all of his adult life, having first being chairman of his university Conservative Association.

 He has served as a constituency chairman twice - once when living in Brighton and then in Cornwall.
 He was Regional Chairman of South West Conservatives before serving nationally.
-He served on the Conservative Party Board from 2019-2024.
+He served on the Conservative Party Board from 2019 to 2024.

-He served as the Chairman of the National Conservative Convention from 2021 to September 2024, and was Deputy Chairman of the Conservative Party Board, and Chairman of the Conservative Party Finance and Audit Committee.
+He served as the Chairman of the National Conservative Convention from July 2021 to September 2024, and was Deputy Chairman of the Conservative Party Board, and Chairman of the Conservative Party Finance and Audit Committee.

 Booth was nominated by Prime Minister Rishi Sunak for a life peerage and was created Baron Booth, of Houghton-le-Spring in the City of Sunderland, on 7 March 2024.

-He is a member of the Carlton Club.
+Personal life

+He lives in Brighton with his husband.